UniversalDependencies/docs/_bor/index.md

 ---
 **Instruction**: Specify any unused tags.
 Explain what words are tagged as PART.
 Describe how the AUX-VERB and DET-PRON distinctions are drawn, and specify whether there are (de)verbal forms tagged as ADJ, ADV or NOUN.
 Include links to language-specific tag definitions if any.

+PART is only used for a conditional particle `ma`

 Bororo POS is a straight forward question if one bear in mind a tyological approach, for example, as in Croft (2022: chap.
 2).
 The basic princple is that either roots function work as predicates or as arguments.
 Depending on the function, they will appear in a specifi slot and combine with specific morphology.
 This issue is made simpler if one considers that different types of predication are collapsed in Bororo into a single construction.
 In the example below, the predication could be takes as possessive or existential.

 ```